Psychtoolbox-3/psychtoolbox-3.github.com/docs/MinExpEntStair.md

  Lesmes LA, Lu ZL, Baek J & Albright TD (2010).
 Bayesian adaptive
    estimation of the contrast sensitivity function: The quick CSF method.
    Journal of Vision 10(3), article 17

-### USE:
-Calling this function creates a staircase instance.
-The interface of the
-staircase is accessed through the returned function handle.
-You can
-create as many instances as you like by calling this function, each
-instance has its own internal memory/history.
-In that sense this is
-really OO (I'm not happy with MATLAB's OO features and also want to be
-compatible with old versions, hence the below paradigm).
-When interacting with the staircase through the function handle, the
-first argument is a string that identifies the action you want to perform
-(you can think of this as the string containing the name of the member
-function to be called) and optionally any other arguments that are needed
-for the call.
-See [MESDemo](MESDemo) for an example and the comments below for use
-of the different staircase functions.